 Yirrkala - Bawaka Homeland

 After breakfast this morning head for the community of Yirrkala for a visit to its world-famous art gallery.
 The Buku-Larrnggay Mulka Art Centre presents artworks created by men and women of the many Aboriginal groups in the area, with paintings, sculptures, wood crafts, and cross-hatching techniques on display.
 You can also see bark petitions which symbolise the beginning of the Indigenous Lands Rights movement.
 There is also an opportunity to learn about how this establishment serves as a learning centre for the local children of the surrounding communities, and only if you wish, to purchase unique artwork from the gallery.
-Make the short drive to Lovely Beach – no need to guess why it’s called that – and enjoy lunch along the sand.
-Afterwards, head south to the eastern edge of East Arnhem Land and Bawaka Homeland, which looks out into the Gulf of Carpentaria.
+Afterwards enjoy a packed lunch, then head south to the eastern edge of East Arnhem Land and Bawaka Homeland, which looks out into the Gulf of Carpentaria.
 You’ll be greeted with a traditional smoking ceremony Welcome to Country and general orientation to the homeland.
 A family elder will lead a Yolngu cultural class, sharing and telling the story of the homeland.
 Over the next two days, enjoy cultural activities with the Bawaka traditional owners.
-These could include making spears and Yidaki (Didgeridoos) for men, collecting materials and dyes for basket making, or creating necklaces and other jewellery.
+These could include making spears and Yidaki (Didgeridoos) for men, collecting materials and dyes for weaving, or creating necklaces and other jewellery from locally gathered shells and seeds.
 There will also be an opportunity to witness the hunting and gathering methods that have fed the Yolngu for generations, and to try some of the food that has been caught or collected, like mud crabs or bush honey.
 You might also learn about bush medicine, the Yolngu kinship system and language, and how the Yolngu people lived on their traditional lands.
 At the end of each day, sit with the traditional owners around the fire and make the most of this unique opportunity to learn about their culture, to hear the songs, music and stories of the land.

 Bawaka Homeland - Nhulunbuy